Feb 03, 2026 · 9 min read

 - Re-tooling Energy: The massive spike in electrical kW required to reheat the oven or bring the compressor back up to operating pressure from a cold start.

-4. The Intangible Costs (The Anchor)
+The Intangible Costs That Sink Companies

 These are the most devastating, yet hardest to quantify on a daily spreadsheet.